acornejo/kilobot-labs/README.md

 Create a new file called `transmit-receive-randmotion.c`.
-Using your previous code from lab 2 as examples, modify the message callbacks so that the robot is transmitting a single message (set in `setup` to be the robot ID) and when it recives a message, it turns the LED yellow for 10ms.
+Using your previous code from lab 2 as examples, modify the message callbacks so that the robot is transmitting a single message (set in `setup` to be the robot ID) and when it receives a message, it turns the LED yellow for 10ms.
 Feel free to test this code quickly with your two robots.
 Both should blink when they see each other.